Why Victoria’s supply chain is the place to do business

 With the deepest, most diverse and most globally connected supply chain of any state or territory, Victoria is well-placed to meet the needs of local and global manufacturers.

-Rohan Stocker, CEO of Moorabbin-based precision engineering company Marand (who developed the world-renowned F35 engine trailer) believes that Melbourne’s history as an automotive hub combined with its proliferation of renowned universities also gives the capital city an edge when it comes to availability of future talent and historical expertise.
+Rohan Stocker, CEO of Moorabbin-based precision engineering company Marand (who developed the world-renowned F35 engine trailer) believes that Melbourne’s history as an automotive hub combined with its proliferation of renowned universities also gives the capital city an edge when it comes to the availability of future talent and historical expertise.

 “Victoria’s capabilities are second to none,” he says.
 “We’ve got high-tech capability when it comes to physical assets and equipment, but also human resources and spatial capabilities in terms of having a defence [industry] resident in Victoria.
 We have the land, and the flight test facilities that we can continue to exploit as a world-class solution.”